le-mountassir/mountassir-007/README.md

 - 💬 Ask me about ANYTHING!
 - 🌸 Pronouns: HE/HIM.
 - ✨ Fun fact: Cherry Blossom is my fav emoji and the only one i use.
-- 🎶 Not a Fun fact: i love music I LOVE Giant Rooks songs!
+- 🎶 Not a Fun fact: I LOVE Giant Rooks songs!